SneakyBeagle/SneakyBeagle_container/README.md

 # SneakyBeagle container

 Simple docker compose file and Dockerfiles to build a kali container, a Nessus container, a container with a complete toolkit for Red Team operations, and a container with Infection Monkey for continuous pentesting, and attack simulations.
-Made to simplify deployments during pentests and vulnerability scans.
+Made to simplify deployments during pentests, vulnerability scans and Red Team Campaigns.

 Exposes ports 2222,5000 and 8834 on the hosting machine.
 Port 2222 is used to SSH into the kali container and port 8834 is used to expose Nessus.
 Infection Monkey exposes port 5000.
 Settings can be changed in the environment file, see [Step 1](#step-1).

 # Create containers: